chisel/steroids-template/README.md

-# TypeScript Server Infrastructure/Template

-This repository contains a Node.js server infrastructure/template ready for use with the following properties:
+# Express on Steroids!

+Steroids helps building backend solutions with Node.js, Express, and TypeScript by introducing new components that are easy and fast to develop.

+Here's a quick list of features Steroids provides:

   - TypeScript enabled
   - Powered by Express
   - Automatic code minification
   - Logic is encapsulated into "Services" and router middlewares are grouped as "Routers"
-  - Routes are easily defined inside the Router decorator
+  - Routes are easily defined using the Router decorator
-  - Super easy input validation on routers (body input, headers, query parameters, etc.)
+  - Built-in input validation mechanism with routers (request body, headers, query parameters, etc.)
   - Ability to extend the validation logic with custom validators
   - Dynamic route and service installation
   - Dynamic service injection without circular dependency issues
   - TypeDoc ready

-The purpose of this repository is mainly reusability and a kick start to developing backend solutions with TypeScript.
+You can use this repository/template directly or through the [Steroids CLI](https://github.com/chisel/steroids) for even faster development (recommended).
+[Steroids CLI](https://github.com/chisel/steroids) allows creating new backend projects using Steroids template (with custom configuration) and also to add components (such as routers, services, etc.) with template code.

 # Installation